xcore/tool_axe/INTERNALS.rst

 - A thread does not need to yield after every instruction even though another thread might affect it by writing a register with tsetr or by killing it with freer.
-- A thread does not need to yield before do a memory operation even if another thread may read or write to that memory location.
+- A thread does not need to yield before a memory operation even if another thread may read or write to that memory location.

 Although this could cause the behaviour of an application to change due to